CONTENT WARNING: Medical – Mention of chemotherapy symptoms (no gory details, though).

 I take tech lead responsibilities for mobile, server, and machine learning projects.
 I work on projects that contribute to saving the planet, advancing basic scientific research, and providing resources to underserved communities.
-My current projects affect public safety, inform current environmental policy, and affect the recovery of people who are currently sick.
+My current projects affect public safety, inform current environmental policy, and affect patient recovery.

-Today we’ll talk about that third one: a mobile app to aid the recovery of people who are currently sick.
+Today we’ll talk about that third one: a mobile app to aid with cancer patient recovery.

 This summer I have been adding some features to Nurse AMIE, an Android app proposed, developed, and tested by Dr. Kathryn Schmitz at the Penn State Cancer Institute.
 I’ll let Dr. Schmitz describe the app to you: